Articles , Glossary

 Creative Stages of Efficient Logo Design

 Logos are perhaps as vital and crucial for the marketing success of a brand or company as appearance is important for the first meeting with a client or employer.
 It’s much easier to get a job you want, make friends or partnerships if you are a person of substance and have something memorable in your identity.
-The same happens with brands: it takes seconds for them to lose in the ocean of competitors if they don’t build up the strong image and character via which clients, buyers, or users can get the chance to recognize them.
+The same happens with brands: it takes seconds for them to get lost in the ocean of competitors if they don’t build up a strong image and character via which clients, buyers, or users can get the chance to recognize them.

-Logo is the basic mark of brand identity, the most prominent symbol of brand image, and the foundation of an effective marketing strategy enabling its connection with the target audience.
+Logo is the basic mark of brand identity, the most prominent symbol of brand image, and the foundation of an effective marketing strategy, enabling its connection with the target audience.
 One of the misperceptions in the world of business is that if the product or service is good, it doesn’t need additional investments of time and money into its promotion.
 However, it doesn’t work like that: without brand identity, even the high-quality product can get lost just because users or buyers won’t get even a slim chance to learn about it or try it.
 On the contrary, a strong branding strategy sets the immediate connection of the product or company and its essential benefits with the sign that represents it.
 Brands, products, and companies need their own personalities that will attract people in the way it often happens with a personal relationship.

 Showing personality in your app, website, or brand can be a very powerful way for your audience to identify and empathize with you.
 People want to connect with real people and too often we forget that businesses are just collections of people.
 (Aaron Walter)